Thirty Mile (Yukon River)

 From prehistoric times until the late 1950’s, when all-weather roads were first built and air travel became common, the Yukon River was the region’s highway for settlement and development, and the nomination of the Thirty Mile to the CHRS was based largely on its close connection with the famous Klondike gold rush and paddle-wheeler eras on the Yukon River.
 At its peak in 1898, the Klondike gold rush saw nearly 30,000 gold seekers in 7,000 boats travel the Thirty Mile en route from Bennett, B.C. to the goldfields near Dawson City.
 The Thirty Mile was the most difficult part for the run between Whitehorse and Dawson City.
 Its strong current, shifting shoals and treacherous rocks claimed more ships than any other stretch of the Yukon River.
 Simply marked gravesites are found along the Thirty Mile, and some locations are named after the boats that were wrecked there, such as Domville Creek, Casca Reef, La France Creek, and Tanana Reef.

+With scenic views and fascinating historical artifacts from the Klondike era, Thirty Mile attracts many paddlers and boaters.
 Each year many river tourists travel the Thirty Mile in canoes, kayaks, power boats and rafts between Whitehorse and Carmacks or Dawson City seeking to re-create the experience of the gold seekers while enjoying Yukon wilderness.
+Yukon Parks maintains campsites and facilities along Thirty Mile through a partnership with Ta’an Kwäch’än First Nation.
 There is good camping, with plenty of water and firewood.
 The best sites are Johnston Island and Hootalinqua.

 Viewing and photographing Yukon wildlife and hiking up nearby hills for views of the river are favourite activities, as are visiting historic ruins and fishing for migrating salmon, grayling, northern pike, lake trout, whitefish and inconnu.